Alkotikotik/BallsSim/README.md

 ## 🌍 Planetary Environments

+A lot of research went into selecting reasonable values for gravitational acceleration and air density for each planet.
+For terrestrial planets, air density values are based on approximate surface (sea-level) conditions.
+Gas giants, however, do not have a true sea level, so their air density values are instead approximated at a depth corresponding to the same relative distance from the planet’s center as Earth’s radius, allowing for a more consistent comparison across bodies.
 Switch planets using number keys:

 | Key | Body     | Gravity (m/s² ×10) | Air Density (kg/m³) |